 7. Turn Bias Binding over to the wrong side and press.
 Stitch in place.

 8. On the wrong side of the fabric, at the top of the stud pants, and using a zigzag stitch, sew elastic, lightly stretched between the marked press-stud positions.

 9. Hand stitch press studs into position.
-(Sew press studs on the wrong side at the top, and the right side of fabric at the bottom of the stud pants.)
+(Sew press studs on the wrong side at the top and the right side of the fabric at the bottom of the stud pants.)

 Cut a mini-pad in half and stick inside, just below the tail.